amilletp/reactify/README.md

 An expanded detail view for a Track.
 An <audio> player appears.
 If you click on play the player goes into floating mode, docked at the bottom of the page.
 It will remain in this mode for the rest of the session, though playing can be stopped.
 It will start playing a new track if you click on it from an Album view.

-## Starting project
+## Running the project

 Use `yarn start`

-The start srcript runs `npm-run-all` starting server and client at the same time.
-Listening port is 3001 for server and 3001 for client app.
+The start srcript runs `npm-run-all`, starting server and client at the same time.
+Listening port is 3001 for server and 3000 for client app.

 ## Credits